101zh/NRG948JavaCompletionLab/Instructions.md

 Write Setters and Getters for each of these variables
 - ``age``: an **integer** that represents the age of the turtle. **Cannot be less than 0**.
+  - If age is set incorrectly an error message should be sent and the age should be set to 0
 - ``angry``: a **boolean**; true if the Turtle is angry
 - ``name``: a **string** that represents the name of the turtle
 - ``favoriteFood``: a **string** that represents name of the turtle's favorite food